Associate Professor, Global Practice and Older Adults & Families

 In 2006, as a Principal Investigator, Dr. Shen obtained funding from the Substance Abuse & Mental Health Services Administration (SAMHSA) for the research project "Learning from the Cash & Counseling Demonstration Evaluation: People with Mental Illness Self-Directed Care".

 Dr. Shen is part of the School’s Global Practice concentration.
 In the Doctoral Program, he has taught Social Research Methods, Statistical Analysis for Social & Behavioral Research, Structural Equation Modeling, Multivariate Analysis and Statistical Modeling, and Multilevel and Longitudinal Data Analysis.
-In the Master’s Program, he coordinates the Research Methods course, teaches the Program Evaluation course, and has led an international course focused on Social Development in China.
+In the Master’s Program, he teaches a Research Methods course and a Program Evaluation course, and has led an international course focused on Social Development in China.